ibexa/documentation-developer/docs/commerce/checkout/configure_checkout.md

 ## Checkout workflow

+Checkout workflow relies on [Symfony Workflow](http://symfony.com/doc/5.4/components/workflow.html).
-Checkout workflow is configured like other [workflows](workflow.md), and each transition represents a separate checkout step.
+Each transition represents a separate checkout step.

 By default, the checkout process is configured to render each step based on a separate set of libraries and templates.